amoser67/shopify_dev_utils/README.md

 watches them for changes.
 When changes occur the file's contents are minified and written to theme/assets file according to the procedure below.

+- Enables the use of a special sub-directory snippets/inline-scripts.
+The files within this directory must be liquid files consisting of a script element containing JS.
+Each of the files will have their contents minified before they are uploaded to the Shopify server, but will be unminified locally.

+- Enables one to upload and download products as JSON objects.

 ## Directory Structure